• Skip to primary navigation

 • Chill the dough for at least 30 minutes prior to baking.
 This will help the cookies maintain their shape and make it easier to roll in sugar prior to baking.

-Scoop and bake oatmeal cookies
+Scoop and bake cookies

 • After chilling the dough, use a small cookie scoop (approximately 1 ½ tablespoons per cookie) to form balls of cookie dough and roll in granulated sugar.
 The cookie should be completely rolled in the sugar to form the super-crunchy cookie top we are going for!